 The MIT Media Lab has made the Moral Machine website to illustrate the difficult ethical problems that autonomous vehicles can face.
 Making moral decisions is easy for humans, but programming complex behavior in self-driving cars is a real challenge.

 Remarkably, moral and ethical social behavior can be translated into complex computer algorithms.
 Social scientists and programmers at Stanford are working together to develop an accurate driverless technology.
-By making autonomous vehicles behave more like human drivers, social behavior algorithms will increase the safety of self-driving cars.
+By making autonomous vehicles behave more like human drivers, social behavior algorithms will increase the safety of self-driving cars and cybersecurity in automotive industry in general.

 An established safety record can make people feel safer in autonomous vehicles